-SAVE Travel Alliance - SAVE stands for Scientific, Academic, Volunteer and Educational Travel.
-The SAVE Alliance is non-profit "network of networks" that facilitates linkages between potential or developing tourism destinations and attractions, and the appropriate SAVE markets.
-This is a fast growing group market segment, which was identified and conceptualized by The George Washington University in 2003.
+SAVE stands for Scientific, Academic, Volunteer and Educational Travel.
+The SAVE Travel Alliance is non-profit "network of networks" that facilitates linkages between potential or developing tourism destinations and attractions, and the appropriate SAVE markets.
+This is a fast-growing group market segment, which was identified and conceptualized by The George Washington University in 2003.
 Subsequently, Honduras became the first country to establish SAVE as a national tourism priority.
 Other countries are now considering SAVE as a tourism marketing strategy and development approach.
 The SAVE market includes travelers who engage in activities which can create significant positive contributions to the sustainability of a destination.
+Solimar recognizes the power of this market to support undiscovered destinations and community tourism enterprises.
+Solimar works with the SAVE Travel Alliance to connect the Scientific, Academic, Volunteer and Educational Travel Markets to our tourism development projects and partners.
 For more information visit www.save-travel.org

 HM Design is a unique one-of-a-kind physical planning and design firm which practices its very own quadruple bottom line philosophy—one that balances economic, environmental, social and spiritual aspects for every project.
 The firm is a specialty eco-land planning and eco-design office.
 The President, Hitesh Mehta has built projects and consulted in over 57 countries spanning six continents and is a multi-international award winner in the fields of Architecture, Landscape Architecture, Environmental planning, Urban Planning and Design, Interior Design and Photography.
 Design in this global age of heightened cultural and environmental sensitivity needs to be all-encompassing and holistic in nature and sustainable in all aspects of the planning and design process.
 In every project, HM Design tries to create an eco-plan or eco-design that have never been created before.
 Each plan and design is a response to the local context: physical, metaphysical and cultural.
 All HM Design projects have a respect for animals, plants, local people and the spirit of the place.
 The approach right from the outset is that of low-impact development.
 This stewardship-motto of taking care of Mother Earth and all the species that inhabit on it begins right on day one and continues into construction supervision.